colymba/silverstripe-restfulapi/README.md

 ### Components
 The `RESTfulAPI` uses 4 types of components, each implementing a different interface:
-* Authetication (`RESTfulAPIAuthenticator`)
+* Authetication (`Authenticator`)
-* Permission Management (`RESTfulAPIPermissionManager`)
+* Permission Management (`PermissionManager`)
-* Query Handler (`RESTfulAPIQueryHandler`)
+* Query Handler (`QueryHandler`)
-* Serializer (`RESTfulAPISerializer`)
+* Serializer (`Serializer`)

 ### Default components
 This API comes with defaults for each of those components:
-* `RESTfulAPITokenAuthenticator` handles authentication via a token in an HTTP header or variable
+* `TokenAuthenticator` handles authentication via a token in an HTTP header or variable
-* `RESTfulAPIDefaultPermissionManager` handles DataObject permission checks depending on the HTTP request
+* `DefaultPermissionManager` handles DataObject permission checks depending on the HTTP request
-* `RESTfulAPIDefaultQueryHandler` handles all find, edit, create or delete for models
+* `DefaultQueryHandler` handles all find, edit, create or delete for models
-* `RESTfulAPIBasicSerializer` / `RESTfulAPIBasicDeSerializer` serialize query results into JSON and deserialize client payloads
+* `BasicSerializer` / `BasicDeSerializer` serialize query results into JSON and deserialize client payloads
-* `RESTfulAPIEmberDataSerializer` / `RESTfulAPIEmberDataDeSerializer` same as the `Basic` version but with specific fomatting fo Ember Data.
+* `EmberDataSerializer` / `EmberDataDeSerializer` same as the `Basic` version but with specific fomatting fo Ember Data.

 You can create you own classes by implementing the right interface or extending the existing components.
 When creating you own components, any error should be return as a `RESTfulAPIError` object to the `RESTfulAPI`.

 ### Token Authentication Extension
-When using `RESTfulAPITokenAuthenticator` you must add the `RESTfulAPITokenAuthExtension` `DataExtension` to a `DataObject` and setup `RESTfulAPITokenAuthenticator` with the right config.
+When using `TokenAuthenticator` you must add the `TokenAuthExtension` `DataExtension` to a `DataObject` and setup `TokenAuthenticator` with the right config.

 **By default, API authentication is disabled.**

 ### Permissions management
 DataObject API access control can be managed in 2 ways.
-Through the `api_access` [YML config](doc/RESTfulAPI.md#authentication-and-api-access-control) allowing for simple configurations, or via [DataObject permissions](http://doc.silverstripe.org/framework/en/reference/dataobject#permissions) through a `RESTfulAPIPermissionManager` component.
+Through the `api_access` [YML config](doc/RESTfulAPI.md#authentication-and-api-access-control) allowing for simple configurations, or via [DataObject permissions](http://doc.silverstripe.org/framework/en/reference/dataobject#permissions) through a `PermissionManager` component.

-A sample `Group` extension `RESTfulAPIGroupExtension` is also available with a basic set of dedicated API permissions.
+A sample `Group` extension `GroupExtension` is also available with a basic set of dedicated API permissions.
 This can be enabled via [config](code/_config/config.yml#L11) or you can create your own.

 **By default, the API only performs access control against the `api_access` YML config.**